-• Battery electrolyte causes severe burns.
+Battery electrolyte causes severe burns.
 Avoid contact with skin, eyes or clothing.
 Wear protective eyewear and heavy gloves.

-- If electrolyte is spilled or splashed on clothing or on the body, neutralize it immediately with a solution of baking soda and water, then rinse with clean water. - Electrolyte splashed into the eyes is extremely dangerous.
-Should this occur, force the eye open, and flood with cool, clean water for five minutes.
-Call a Doctor immediately. - a.
-If battery is installed in windrower, shut down engine, and remove key.
+If electrolyte is spilled or splashed on clothing or on the body, neutralize it immediately with a solution of baking soda and water, then rinse with clean water.
+Electrolyte splashed into the eyes is extremely dangerous.
+Should this occur, force the eye open and flood with cool, clean water for five minutes.
+Call a doctor immediately.

+a.
+If battery is installed in windrower, shutdown the engine and remove the key.

 - b.
 Move platform on right cab-forward side of machine to rear to allow access to the battery. - c.
-Add electrolyte in accordance with the battery manufacturer's instructions.
+Add electrolyte in accordance with the battery manufacturer's instructions. - d.
+Move platform back to normal position.
+Ensure lock engages.